 Over the past several years, there have been several intensive efforts to gather feedback from the general citizenry, stakeholder groups, and governmental representatives on the current status of the health of Chesapeake.
 This feedback has been compiled into several documents including the Chesapeake Community Health Assessment and the Healthy Chesapeake Coalition Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis.
-The findings from these efforts are summarized below and are being used by the Board of Directors of the non-profit and the Coalition membership to steer the Healthy Chesapeake priorities.
+The findings from these efforts are summarized below.
+Currently, these findings are being used by the Board of Directors of the non-profit and the Coalition membership to steer the Healthy Chesapeake priorities.

 Chesapeake Community Health Assessment

 Following extensive community-wide surveys, key informant interviews and a review of current health data, The 2015 Chesapeake Community Health Assessment was released by the regional Planning Council.
 This comprehensive study indicated significant challenge areas as it relates to community health.